DaniilSsv/BlockAds/README.md

 Blocks the new ad pop up asking to disable your adblock

 # How to intall?
-Install Tampermonkey on your browser through the extensions.
+Install Tampermonkey on your browser as an extension.
 Open the js file in this github (https://github.com/DaniilSsv/BlockAds/blob/main/AdBlockr.js) Click on the raw button above the code
 Copy the code, open tampermonkey and create a new script by pressing the add button or "+"